-Here is what you have been waiting for… How much can I charge for cleaning houses?
+Here is what you have been waiting for… How do I charge for cleaning houses?

 In this article, I will show you how much you can make cleaning houses and how to price your cleanings.

-If you don’t want to take the time to create your own pricing spreadsheet list, I have created a pricing calculator that you can use to give estimates.
+If you don’t want to take the time to create your own pricing list, I have created a pricing calculator that you can use to give estimates.

 You can do this simply by calling several reputable or franchise cleaning services in your area and asking how much they charge by the hour.
 If they will not give you that information you can pretend that you are looking to have your home cleaned and ask them to give you an estimate.